From Six Votes Down, a partner of Oregon Sports News

 Instead, we have an exhausting number of candidates running for president at a time when the partisan balance of both the House and Senate is of the utmost importance.
 Some of these more compelling candidates who aren’t going to make it far in the presidential race should consider dropping out and looking for ways to make a larger impact a little bit closer to home.

 Finally, Joe Biden needs to go.
-Thursday’s debate once and for all resolved the question of whether the former vice president has any relevance in modern, progressive American politics, and the answer was a definitive ‘no.’ His exchange with Harris showed his unwillingness to admit past mistakes — even glaring ones — and his defensive, almost angry, reaction did not inspire confidence in his diplomacy.
+Thursday’s debate once and for all resolved the question of whether the former vice president has any relevance in modern, progressive American politics, and the answer was a definitive no. His exchange with Harris showed his unwillingness to admit past mistakes even glaring ones and his defensive, almost angry, the reaction did not inspire confidence in his diplomacy.

-Further, Biden’s answer on immigration — he refused to say that he would consider crossing the border without documentation as a civil offense, rather than a criminal one — was shameful.
+Further, Biden’s answer on immigration he refused to say that he would consider crossing the border without documentation as a civil offense, rather than a criminal one was shameful.
 The Democratic Party is (hopefully) moving in a new direction, and there’s not any room for Biden’s politics on that journey.
-He needs to recognize that his time has passed and step back.
+The large majority of America has moved on and is accepting immigrants into their country.
+Of course, legal documentation is required to enter into America, just like most other countries.
+Even if immigrants lose their documentation, they can still gain access into the country by using an N-565 instead.
+Even though documentation is required, Biden should realize that these people are usually just trying to escape awful conditions in their home country.
+He needs to recognize that time has moved on and immigration is a big part of America nowadays.